DaltonSW/PokeTerm/README.md

 # Welcome to PokéTerm!
 A terminal based PokéDex.
 It retrieves information from [PokeAPI](https://pokeapi.co/), and some very light web-scraping of [PokemonDB](https://pokemondb.net/) as a backup source.
 All data obtained is cached locally.
 The cache is stored in your home directory in a `.poketerm` folder

 Stylization is handled with [Rich](https://github.com/Textualize/rich).
 This program was tested with, and is intended to be used with, [Windows Terminal](https://apps.microsoft.com/detail/9N0DX20HK701?hl=en-US&gl=US).
-I have tested on WSL Ubuntu through Windows Terminal, so Linux works, but I can't verify any other terminal programs on other systems.
+I have tested on WSL Ubuntu through Windows Terminal, and it has been run from source on macOS, but I can't verify any other specific terminal programs on other systems.

 ### Go to the Releases tab and download the latest release. ###